-Sometimes, it is easy to define in war.
+Sometimes, it is easy to define victory in war.
 World War II ended when Allied troops took control of Berlin and Tokyo and the German and Japanese leaders were removed.
 The Vietnam War ended in a clear loss for the United States.
 North Vietnam defeated South Vietnam despite the futile sacrifice of 58,000 American soldiers.
 The Korean War has been called a stalemate, because it never officially ended.

 Such definitions are misleading.
-In Iraq, although the U.S. ousted Saddam Hussein, they did not find weapons of mass destruction to justify their deployment nor did they turn that country into a .
+In Iraq, although the U.S. ousted Saddam Hussein, they did not find weapons of mass destruction to justify their deployment nor did they turn that country into a democracy.
 Some cynics argue that Iran was the true winner, as it became the most powerful political force in Iraq.

 North Korea, on the other hand is a dangerous dictatorship, with a per capita annual income of approximately $1,200, and a recurrent food crisis.
 Who won the stalemated conflict?